qua-platform/qua-libs/examples/mixer-calibration/readme.md

 * "CALC:MEAS:DATA?" - Gets the data from the measurement

 The code does not touch the Y scale of the SA, or the trigger settings.
 If needed, these have to be defined manually.

+### Adapting the code for more spectrum analyzers
+The code can easily be adapted to other spectrum analyzers which use the VISA interface by creating a class for them in the [auto_mixer_tools_visa.py](auto_mixer_tools_visa.py) file.
+The class contains the commands above, which should be quite similar in other models and brands.

 ### Detailed explanation of the code
+The code starts with three important variables:

+* `address` - The address for the SA, opened using visa.
+* `bDoSweeps` - If True, performs a large sweep before and after the optimization.
+* `method` - If set to 1, checks power using a channel power measurement.
+If set to 2, checks power using a marker.

-There are two versions of the script, the first version uses a `channel power` measurement and is considered faster & more reliable.
+When method = 1, the script uses a `channel power` measurement and is considered faster & more reliable.
 It integrates over a bandwidth which reduces noise for the same measurement time.
 In this code, it integrates over ten data points.
-However, this command is implemented differently in different SA brands and would therefore require more adaptions between brands.

 The second method uses a marker to check the power at a specific frequency.
-It only looks at one data point and is therefore a bit less efficient.
+It only looks at one data point and is therefore a bit more prone to noise.
+Due to fluctuations, it will report a better suppression then actually achieved.
 Nevertheless, it produces similar results and is more easy to adapt between brands.

-All the parameters that may be modified are at the beginning of the file:
+All the parameters that may be modified are at the beginning of the file, but most of them can just be kept as is:
-* In most cases, only the connection to the SA needs to be modified.
+* In most cases, only the `address` to the SA needs to be modified.
-* The integration bandwidth, defined by the `measIBW` (`measBW` for the second method), can also be changed.
+* The bandwidth, defined by the `measBW`, can also be changed.
+Lowering the `measBW` would give better suppression, but it'll take longer.
   There is always a tradeoff between speed and results, and it also depends on the model of the SA used.
 * `bDoSweeps` can be changed to `False` to disable the full sweeps before and after the optimizations.

-  The command to query the full spectrum `TRACE:DATA?` might also not work in different brands.
+The code continues with the creation of the calibration object, using the command `calib = KeysightFieldFox(address, qm)` and the method is then being set using `calib.method = method`.

-The code starts with the definition of the QUA program, and three functions:
+The calibration object defines the QUA program, and three functions:
 * get_amp() - Gets the amplitude of the current measurement.
 * get_leakage(i0, q0) - Sets the DC offsets to i0 & q0 and gets the amplitude using get_amp()
 * get_image(g, p) - Sets the gain and phase mismatch to g & p and gets the amplitude using get_amp()

-Afterwards, the program is executed, the SA object is being created and parameters are being set for a large sweep to see the initial spectrum.
+Afterwards, the program is executed and the SA object is created.
+The parameters are being set for a large sweep to see the initial spectrum.
 We set the bandwidth to 1 kHz and we sweep a bit more than twice the IF frequency, this is such that we'll be able to see spurs coming from higher harmonics (if they are not negligible, the IF & LO power need tuning)

 After getting the initial trace, we turn on the Channel Power measurement and configure it to be around the LO frequency.
 In the second method, we activate a marker and put it on the LO frequency.
 We then run the Nelder-Mead algorithm to minimize the leakage.

 It then repeats for the image minimization, and finally takes another large trace to see the final spectrum after the minimization.
 Shown below is a demo run of the algorithm, it took ~20 seconds each for the LO and image, lowering them to <-70 dBc (relative to the signal).

 The spurs at $\omega_{LO} \pm 2 \omega_{IF}$ are at around -50 dBc, they can be reduced by decreasing the power arriving at the IQ ports.